9th8/up-to-date-real-world-haskell/18-monad-transformers.md

 ```
 ::::

-We\'ll now look at using the `Writer` monad to achieve the same goal.
+We'll now look at using the `Writer` monad to achieve the same goal.
-Since this monad lets us record a value wherever we want, we don\'t need
+Since this monad lets us record a value wherever we want, we don't need
 to explicitly build up a result.

 As our function must execute in the `IO` monad so that it can traverse
-directories, we can\'t use the `Writer` monad directly.
+directories, we can't use the `Writer` monad directly.
 Instead, we use
 `WriterT` to add the recording capability to `IO`.
 We will find the
 going easier if we look at the types involved.

-The normal `Writer` monad has two type parameters, so it\'s more
+The normal `Writer` monad has two type parameters, so it's more
 properly written `Writer w a`.
 The first parameter `w` is the type of
 the values to be recorded, and `a` is the usual type that the `Monad`
 type class requires.
 Thus `Writer [(FilePath, Int)] a` is a writer monad